ignition-is-go/myko/README.md

 - Try to use loader in queries, when you are querying by id(s), if there will be necessary to use db and query by id, please make a note also
 - Delete mutations and service methods should return a boolean value.

+### Graph Client - Local Cache

+GraphQL is used for local cache store.
+Default way for updating cache is refetch query, you can use generated refetchQuery from `graph.service.ts`

 ---

-This project was generated using [Nx](https://nx.dev).
+This workspace was generated using [Nx](https://nx.dev).

-🔎 **Nx is a set of Angular CLI power-ups for modern development.**

 ## Development server

-Run `ng serve my-app` for a dev server.
-Navigate to http://localhost:4200/.
+Run `nx serve my-app` for a dev server.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding